oracle-devrel/cd3-automation-toolkit/docs/multiple-prefixes.md

 **Steps**

 * Edit the **tenancyconfig.properties** file according to [Connect CD3 Container to OCI](connect-container-to-oci-tenancy.md).
 Use a unique prefix that differs from the ones used previously. *Eg:  demo_prod,  demo_nonprod.*

+!!! tip
+    You can copy tenancyconfig.properties file as tenancyconfig_<prefix\>.properties and edit this file instead of directly editing tenancyconfig.properties.<br>
+    This will help retain the input properties files used for different executions of the createTenancyConfig.py

 * Different values can be specified for other parameters as well.
 For instance, one prefix can be configured to have **multiple outdir structure** for the generated terraform files, while another prefix can be set with a **single outdir structure**.
 * Execute **createTenancyConfig.py** with modified **tenancyconfig.properties**.
 * After executing **createTenancyConfig.py**, the following screenshots show how the environment specific out directories look like when using the toolkit with CLI and with Jenkins.